J4ck4b14/ReturnVector/README.md

 └─ ProjectSettings
 ```

-### Naming

-- Materials: `M_Name`
-- Gameplay ScriptableObjects: `SO_Name`
-- Scenes and scripts use descriptive names based on their role.
-- Unity render-pipeline/settings assets keep their conventional Unity names.

 ## Tests

 Edit Mode tests live in `Assets/Tests/EditMode`.

 They cover the deterministic travel math, state machines, surface responses, enemy hit rules, encounter timing, movement helpers, and recall constraints.

-## Notes

-The project intentionally keeps a single playable scene.
-Earlier construction scenes are not part of the final project.